frabjous/open-guide-editor/doc/installation.md

     node_modules/.bin/rollup js/editor.mjs -f iife -o editor.bundle.js -p @rollup/plugin-node-resolve
     ```

-8. Make sure the PHP enabled web-server is running.
+8. Make sure the php-enabled web-server is running.
    For the testing server, you can do (again from the same directory):

     ```sh
     php -S localhost:8181